How To Use Massage Gun Attachments

 What to know

-The Theragun one is revolutionary and it’s called “Cone.”
-Unlike with most other brands, this one is soft.
+The Theragun one is revolutionary, and it’s called “Cone.”
+Unlike most other brands, this one is soft.
 Although it has been discontinued in the latest Theragun models, you can still find it with the Elite and Prime.

 Cushioned Attachment